Andrew Bromfield: Selected translations

-Bromfield about his work

-"With two languages as different as Russian and English, even many of the basic forms of language cannot be rendered in a simplistically 'literal' manner.
-But my effort is always directed to 'recreating the author' in English, not to authoring a text of my own.
-I'm not one of those translators who think that the translator owns the text and can remodel it to suit himself."
+Translation approach

+In a 2007 interview, Bromfield described his approach to translation:

-"My job is to provide the readers of a translation with an experience which is as close as possible to the experience that the author provides to readers of the original — the author's authentic voice and relationship to his characters (and readers) should come across in the same way in a translation.
-Also, the translated text should, ideally, read just as naturally as the original (and conversely, if an author doesn't read comfortably in the original, that should be reflected in the translation)."
+My job is to provide the readers of a translation with an experience which is as close as possible to the experience that the author provides to readers of the original — the author's authentic voice and relationship to his characters (and readers) should come across in the same way in a translation.
+Also, the translated text should, ideally, read just as naturally as the original (and conversely, if an author doesn't read comfortably in the original, that should be reflected in the translation).

-"After the effort of coming up with appropriate equivalents for the elements of style required to convey a modern author's voice and intonation, what I am eventually left with is a whole range of points that require special decisions — like cultural references that are entirely foreign and require explanation or sub-textual assumptions of shared experiences that don't extend from Moscow as far as London (not to mention New York).
-That's where the ultimate difficulties arise, in deciding which solution to adopt — ignore, modify, omit or substitute."